autowarefoundation/autoware-documentation/docs/installation/autoware/source-installation.md

 !!!warning

     Be very careful with this method.
-Make sure you read and confirmed all the steps in the ansible configuration before using it.
+Make sure you read and confirmed all the steps in the Ansible configuration before using it.

 ## How to set up a workspace